netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "recurrence-first" container includes "start-time" and "duration" parameters to specify the start time and period of the first occurrence.
 Unless specified otherwise, the "duration" also applies to subsequent recurrence instances.
-It also includes a "time-zone-identifier" parameter which MUST be specified if the date and time value is neither reported in the format of UTC nor time zone offset to UTC.
+It also includes a "time-zone-identifier" parameter which MUST be specified if either the "start-time" or "until" value is reported in local time format.
+It MUST NOT be applied to date and time values which are specified in the format of UTC or time zone offset to UTC.

   The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-end" choice.
 The "start-time" value always counts